-- 1. Meet the entrance requirements of the College; - 2.
-Complete the specific course requirements for a degree or certificate with a minimum cumulative grade point average of 2.0; - 3.
-Earn at least 25 percent of the required credit hours through Frank Phillips College; - 4.
+- 1. Meet the entrance requirements of the College; - Complete the specific course requirements for a degree or certificate with a minimum cumulative grade point average of 2.0; - 3.
+Earn at least 25 percent of the required credit hours through Frank Phillips College (excluding course credit obtained through exam and/or experience); - 4.
 Complete an Application for Graduation in the Office of Educational Services; - 5.
 Discharge all financial obligations to the college prior to graduation; - 6.
 Meet all TSI requirements, if applicable; and - 7.
 Participate in graduation exercises.
 (All students are encouraged to participate in graduation exercises.
 Students working toward associate degrees are eligible to participate in graduation exercises when they earn a minimum of forty-five [45] credit hours; awarding of the final degree occurs when all courses are completed.)